We are moving to a "Waiting List" style adoption. Click on LIST for details.

 Snak Shak are a BIG NO NO. VERY DANGEROUS.
 Alfalfa and Pine Wood with honey and peanut butter.
 The sweet makes them mistake it for a treat.

-We suggest staying away from uncooked: Flaxseed, barley, oats, pasta, corn, rice, millet, kamut, sweet potato, peas, beans, groats.
+We suggest staying away from uncooked: Flaxseed, barley, oats, pasta, corn, rice, millet, kamut, sweet potato, peas, and beans.
 You can find a lot of home mixes with these items, but if you think about it - would YOU eat hard seeds that hurt your teeth or pasta that gives way to sharp edges when broken?
 Also, rat food variety packs from pet stores like Kaytee have alfalfa, dried corn, and seeds.
 None of which is supporting a healthy diet for your fur babies.
 Finally, rats can not vomit.
 When something becomes lodged in the throat, it takes a lot of time and energy to dislodge it.

 Mammary tumors and cysts are the most common and only happen with does as bucks do not have nipples.
 Does have 12 nipples, that's 12 possibilities.
-Mammary tumors are not hard,but soft.
+Most mammary tumors are soft.
 If the tumor is hard, it's usually aggressive, and non-recurring once removed.
 No matter what sex your rat is, before 18 months old, it's best to have the tumor removed ASAP.
 The smaller it is, the less expensive it is to remove.
 After 18 months, surgery is still possible, but you need to consider their respiratory health because of the anesthesia.
 The best way to deal with cancer is prevention - spay your girl(s) before she is 18-months for a longer, healthier life.

 Rats are also prone to inguinal hernias, which a weakening of the abdomen wall near their groin.
 They start out looking like tumors down near the anus and pee area.
 Because of a rat's internal structure, hernias can't be operated on.
 If this happens, it won't slow them down for months.
 If they are eating and drinking and still being their happy selves, you need to only make their cage and sleeping area comfortable and easy to get to.